truecharts/public/charts/premium/authelia/docs/Setup-Guide.md

 :::caution

-LLDAP is a `Stable` train chart and therefore isn't supported at the same level as the charts in the `premium` train (Authelia and Traefik).
+LLDAP is a `stable` train chart and therefore isn't supported at the same level as the charts in the `premium` train (Authelia and Traefik).

 :::